virgile-ae/arkwright/grammar.md

 # Grammar

+## What is a grammar?

+- A grammar is a formal specification for a programming language.
+- It describes how all functioning programs in a programming language can be constructed (in essence the programming language's syntax).
+- It is used to help build the lexer and parser as terminal symbols can be mapped to lexemes and non-terminal symbols can be mapped to functions in a recursive descent parser.

-## How to read the grammar
+## How to read the grammar?

-- The grammar is similar to PCRE's grammar.
+- The grammar is a cross between EBNF and PCRE (although the latter is commonly used for regular expressions, I found it quite suitable for writing a grammar)
 - `#` for comments.
 - `;` to end each parsing expression.
 - `+` indicates one or more.